 In some cases, it’s an easy swap: don’t eat a heavy lunch on a busy workday.

 What if every interaction with your boss takes vital energy away?

 You can’t stop talking to your boss… but you can start to add in activities that give you energy after a particularly stressful interaction.

 In the spirit of satisficing, recognize that nothing will ever be perfect.

 That fact doesn’t mean that all efforts to improve your work-life scenario are futile.
 Even the tiniest changes to your routine can have dramatic effects on your health, well-being and performance at work.

-If you want my help with this, consider applying for a slot in my Ridiculously Efficient coaching program.
+If you want my help with this, consider our three-month Productivity Intervention™.